philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 - Manipulating groups of people to vote or spend money in a certain way
 - Or... design and execute excellent interdisciplinary museum exhibits :)

 A less commoditized context is one where the thing being figured out is newer and less thoroughly figured out.
-This means that a question like "What is the one best way to do X?" is unhelpful, because there simply is no one best, ideal, "correct" way to do X. There may never be _one_ best way, but at this early stage of the commoditization process, people are experimenting with many ways to do X. So SSR into a system that is pretty far away from commoditization will tend to be a survey of what experiments people are trying.
+This means that a question like "What is the single best way to do X?" is unhelpful, because there simply is no one best, ideal, "correct" way to do X. There may never be _one_ best way, but at this early stage of the commoditization process, people are experimenting with many ways to do X. So SSR into a system that is pretty far away from commoditization will tend to be a survey of what experiments people are trying.
 Organizing or mapping what experiments people are trying has real value, even thought it's not tightly-coupled to a specific business decision.

 A wonderful example of this kind of "mapping" work is Matthew Skelton's _[DevOps Topologies](https://web.archive.org/web/20160305153422/http://web.devopstopologies.com/)_ and _[Team Topologies](https://smile.amazon.com/Team-Topologies-Organizing-Business-Technology/dp/1942788819)_ work.
 There are many ways to integrate a DevOps team into an organization.
-Matthew's research into this question has not produced a single "best" way to approach it, but instead a pattern library of the common approaches, along with guidance about the approaches to avoid.
+Matthew's research into this question has not produced a single "best" way to approach it, but instead a pattern library of the common approaches, along with guidance about the approaches to favor and those to avoid.

 ![](https://i.imgur.com/xys74gF.png)

 Source: [https://web.archive.org/web/20160305153422/http://web.devopstopologies.com/](https://web.archive.org/web/20160305153422/http://web.devopstopologies.com/)

 This kind of SSR that seeks patterns within an uncommoditized system is one wrong turn away from the kind of low-value social signaling research that I recommend you avoid.
+The output of social signaling research gravitates towards one of two forms:

+- "State of the industry" reports
+- "What your peers are thinking" reports, or with the same method and different questions you can get a "Where the industry is headed" report as a result

+These kinds of reports are like catnip -- they make some people come unhinged, both on the production and consumption side of the report.
+I find that:

+- On the production side, because they tend to use quantitative methods, the producers tend to overstate the value of the research.
+- (Remember my comments about the mystical power of data in Chapter 1.)
+On the consumption side, people can assume that the number-filled tables and bar charts in this report will... somehow!... make their decisions better because those decisions are now "data-driven" or "evidence-backed".

+Both of these positions are based on fantastical thinking.

+I often criticize social signaling research as "low value", but it's not zero-value!
+It has, at a minimum, some amount of entertainment value, and in some cases a modest amount of information value.
+Moving away from complete ignorance about where my peers think our industry is headed may not help me make better decisions.
+Indeed it may cause me to make _worse_ decisions if my peers are not very insightful in their predictions and I follow the herd!
+But even if there's no decision-improving value in that "where my peers think the industry is headed" report, the entertainment value is more properly described as info-tainment, and my peers' not-very-insightful thinking on where the industry is headed might play a part in me thinking more deeply about the questions and ultimately arriving at my own improved perspective on the question.
+In short, even low-value research can create *some* value for some people.

+I think the loss that social signaling research represents is a loss of potential.
+The same good intentions and resources could be more narrowly and usefully focused on something with more niche appeal and, I will repeatedly argue, more resulting value in the market.